 The basic equipment needed to balance grinding wheels includes a static balancing stand, an unbalanced wheel and a very knowledgeable operator.
 The actual balancing process is performed by dressing, putting heavy abrasive into the light areas to offset the imbalance in the wheel.

-A ring test is performed on Vitrified Bonded wheels by lightly tapping the wheel face in at least two locations with a wooden or plastic hammer.
+A Ring Test will primarily identify a crack in the wheel, though it can also uncover density problems or soft spots in a wheel.
+Ring tests are performed on Vitrified Bonded wheels by lightly tapping the wheel face in at least two locations with a wooden or plastic hammer.
 The wheel should give off a “ring”.
 If there is a crack the sound will be a dull thump.